-Aerial surveys were designed using the "DISTANCE" program and were provided by ICCAT GBYP.
+Aerial surveys were designed using the "DISTANCE" program..
 In each block, a series of transects were created, based on the dimensions of the area, in a manner to achieve the approximate statistical coverage.
 Surveys were designed as equal spaced parallel lines since it provides equal coverage probability (Hammond P. et al, 2010).
+Survey design was provided by ICCAT GBYP